giantswarm/aws-admission-controller/README.md

 - On creation of an `AWSControlPlane` resource, the infrastructure reference of the according `G8sControlPlane` will be set if needed.

 - When a new `AWSMachineDeployment` is created, details are logged.

+Validating Webhook:

+- In a `AWSControlPlane` resource, it validates the Control Plane ID is matching against `G8ControlPlane` resource.

 The certificates for the webhook are created with CertManager and injected through the CA Injector.